nginxinc/nginx-wiki/source/modules/concat.rst

 Other builds
 ------------
-1. As referred at the outset this module is part of the `Tengine <http://tengine.taobao.org>`_ Nginx distribution.
-So you might want to save yourself some work and just build it from scratch using *Tengine* in lieu if the official Nginx source.
+1. As referred at the outset this module is part of the `Tengine <http://tengine.taobao.org>`_ NGINX distribution.
+So you might want to save yourself some work and just build it from scratch using *Tengine* in lieu if the official NGINX source.
-2. If you fancy a bleeding edge Nginx package (from the dev releases) for Debian made to measure then you might be interested in my `debian <http://debian.perusio.net/unstable>`_ Nginx package.
+2. If you fancy a bleeding edge NGINX package (from the dev releases) for Debian made to measure then you might be interested in my `debian <http://debian.perusio.net/unstable>`_ NGINX package.
 Instructions for using the repository and making the package live happily inside a stable distribution installation are `provided <http://debian.perusio.net>`_.

 Acknowledgments
 ---------------
 Thanks to `Joshua Zhu <http://blog.zhuzhaoyuan.com>`_ and the Taobao platform engineering team for releasing *Tengine*.
-Also for being kind enough to clarify things regarding this module on the `Nginx mailing list <http://mailman.nginx.org/pipermail/nginx/2011-December/030830.html>`_.
+Also for being kind enough to clarify things regarding this module on the `NGINX mailing list <http://mailman.nginx.org/pipermail/nginx/2011-December/030830.html>`_.